alexanderharm/syno-shutdown-after-snapshot-replication/README.md

 #### 2. Installation:

+- install the package `Git Server` on your Synology NAS
 - create a shared folder called e. g. `sysadmin` (you want to restrict access to administrators and hide it in the network)
 - connect via `ssh` to the NAS and execute the following commands